Smartich0ke/DisablePluginsCommand/README.md

 # DisablePluginsCommand
 DisablePluginsCommand is a simple plugin for Minecraft servers based on Bukkit/Spigot/Paper, etc. It stops players from being able to run the `/plugins`, `/pl`, `/version`, `/ver`, and `/about` .
 If you don't want hackers and cheaters screwing around with your Minecraft server by exploiting vunerabilities in the plugins you use, then this is the plugin for you.

 It is also highly customizable.
-You can choose what commands you want to remain enabled, let admins and devs bypass the plugin by giving them a permission node, ad even change the deny message.
+You can choose what commands you want to remain enabled, let admins and devs bypass the plugin by giving them a permission node, and even change the deny message.

 ## Installation: For server admins